Chen-micslab/LipidFragments-MALDI/README.md

 Four directories are included in this collection:

-- "lib": collections of utility functions that are used by other scripts
+- "lib": collections of utility functions that are used by other scripts (adapted from the [RealMass](https://github.com/zwpwjwtz/RealMass) project)

 - "process": scripts for pre-process (e.g. format conversion) and process (e.g. smoothing and peak picking) of raw mass spectra